cmclaughlin24/hermes/README.md

         }
     ```

-2. RabbitMQ is a reliable and mature messaging and streaming broker.
-It has support for powerful routing features, which is why is was selected for this project.
+2. RabbitMQ, a reliable and feature-rich message and streaming broker, was selected for this project due to it's powerful routing capabilities.
 As an added bonus, it is easy to set-up and deploy on cloud environments or run locally.
-RabbitMQ recieves that message from the client microservice and routes it the queue for the distribution service.
+Upon receiving the messsage from the client microservice, RabbitMQ routes it to the appropriate queue for the distribution service.

-3. Once a message has been pushed to the distribution service, it will rehydrate the message and run a validation check.
-If the message passes validation, processing will continue.
-Otherwise the message will be marked as corrupted, the attempt will be logged to the _DistributionLog_ table in the database, and the message will **not** be retried.
+3. The _distribution service_ acts as a rules engine that identifies if there are any registered listeners interested in the message.
+Once the message enters the service, it first undergoes rehydrate and validation.
+If the message passes validation, processing continues; otherwise it will be marked as corrupted.
+Corrupted messages are logged to the _DistributionLog_ table of the database, and the message will **not** be retried.

-4.
+4. After validating the message, the distribution proceeds to identify and retreive the relevant distribution event.
+A _distribution event_ is predefined trigger with a set of _distribution rules_ that dictate how and when notifications should be sent to recipients.
+It is responsible for ensuring the right information is delivered to the correct recipients in the appropriate manner.

+5.

 ### Performance Estimation